harveysanders/javascript-thinking-in-objects/README.md

 Magic!
 Using the factory method of our person model module, we created a person object.
 Triple A!

 Note how all of the code for the creation of our person model is encapsulated in the model module, leaving our main app.js file nice and clean!
 This also means we can re-use the model module and its code anywhere we want!
 This is a powerful feature of modularity.

+#### The Controller

+Ok, so, in our little app, again, just to demontrate seperation of concerns, we're going to add another module to take care of the logic of loading up our data, and responding to user input.